Joeehabre/About-Joe/README.md

 Most of what I know comes from building things end to end.
 I spent this summer interning at **MT2**, working across a large ASP.NET Core platform — payments, background services, and a voice-driven feature.
 I also contribute to **[Meshwar Lebnen](https://github.com/Meshwar-Lebnen)**, where I help build and maintain a production web platform with a team of seven, working through pull requests and code review.

-Outside of that I write a lot of systems and tooling code for its own sake — a Unix shell and an HTTP server in C, a thread pool and hash map in C++, and generic data structures in C#.
+Outside of that I write a lot of systems and tooling code for its own sake, a Unix shell and an HTTP server in C, a thread pool and hash map in C++, and generic data structures in C#.
 I like understanding how things work underneath the abstractions.

 ---